 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-Rising up on a hill above the modern town of Granada, the Alhambra gleams with shades of red, orange, and yellow at sunset.
+Rising up on a hill above the modern town of Granada, the massive stone fortification gleams with shades of red, orange, and yellow at sunset.
 This Moorish fortress-turned-palace is a UNESCO World Heritage Site and one of the most important locations in all of Spain.
 With only a short time to explore the area, we headed for the Alhambra in Granada.

 Though we visited in the off season, we opted to book advance tickets online because we’re type A like that, and you never know what can happen.
 A word of caution – take your passport with you.
 If they can’t find your reservation, they need to look it up by your name…and you will need your passport to prove your identity.